 Determinator: Ed keeps kicking ass even after getting one of his arms taken off.

 Charley and Amy are almost out of the club that is a part of Peter's penthouse complex.
 Then Jerry shows up and Charley is caught by a bouncer and watches his girlfriend get turned.

 When Charley realizes Jerry's kidnapped and imprisoned a woman, he attempts a daring rescue.
 In the tensest ten minutes of the film, Charley sneaks in, frees her and narrowly escapes Jerry's attention repeatedly before breaking for freedom into sunlight and freedom.
 Except Jerry turned the woman already, and was just toying with the both of them the entire time.
 She bursts into flames in the sun.

-I Was Just Joking: Peter's reaction to finding out that Charlie had taken his suggestion about setting himself on fire seriously.
+I Was Just Joking: Peter's reaction to finding out that Charley had taken his suggestion about setting himself on fire seriously.
 He suggested setting *Jerry* on fire, and he *was* completely serious.
 He was surprised that Peter took his suggestion after pointing out the obvious flaw in the plan (how do you get close enough to stake a vampire while he's on fire?).

 Peter: Oh shit.
 I may not be drunk enough for this.

 Instant Expert: Zigzagged.
-Charlie looks up a guide on how to pick locks when trying to break into Jerry's house, but he gives up and looks for a key instead.
+Charley looks up a guide on how to pick locks when trying to break into Jerry's house, but he gives up and looks for a key instead.
 However, only a little while later, he manages to pick the lock on Doris' cell without consulting the guide again but it takes him a couple tries and several minutes.